Off-Duty Mass. State Police Trooper Facing Charges in Fatal Boston Crash

-An off-duty Massachusetts State Police trooper is facing charges after he was involved in a fatal crash in Boston overnight.
+An off-duty Massachusetts State Police trooper has been charged for his involvement in a fatal crash in Boston overnight.

 The crash occurred on Interstate 93 in Dorchester shortly before 1:30 a.m.
 Friday.

 Carr is charged with motor vehicle homicide while operating under the influence and negligent operation of a motor vehicle, state police said.
-He is in state police custody and is expected to be arraigned in Dorchester District Court on Friday.

-State police said Carr was relieved of duty overnight and he will be terminated on Friday.
+Carr left Dorchester District Court in silence Friday after he was arraigned and released on $5,000 bail.

 State police said their preliminary investigation indicates that Carr was driving an SUV south on I-93 when he lost control, struck a median barrier and came to a stop perpendicular to the two left lanes.
-Carr and his female passenger exited the SUV and while they were outside of the vehicle, a motorcycle that was also traveling south struck their vehicle.
+Carr and his female passenger exited the SUV and while they were outside of the vehicle, a motorcycle that was also traveling south struck their vehicle a few minutes later.

 The motorcycle driver was taken to Boston medical Center, where he was pronounced dead.
 He was identified by police as Christopher Zike, 51, of Winthrop.